miklevin/MikeLev.in/_posts/2025-09-10-ai-titans-datacenter-wars-tool-choice.md

-out of this story — the story BEFORE LLMs burst on the scene with ChatGPT in 2022, the story of the other kind of neural network pattern recognition machine intelligence that had been percolating on this planet since the Mark 1 Perceptitron in 1958, been brought back to life in 2013 by Demis Hassabis and DeepMind in 2013 with the Atari *game masterer* AI.
+out of this story — the story BEFORE LLMs burst on the scene with ChatGPT in 2022, the story of the other kind of neural network pattern recognition machine intelligence that had been percolating on this planet since the Mark 1 Perceptron in 1958, been brought back to life in 2013 by Demis Hassabis and DeepMind in 2013 with the Atari *game masterer* AI.

 All this kind of *less relatable AI* — by virtue of not chatting with you like